floriandejonckheere/mosaik/README.md

 ### Evaluate

-The `evaluate` command analyzes the given microservices architecture, and evaluates the quality.
+The `evaluate` command analyzes the given service candidates, and evaluates the quality of the decomposition.

 ```bash
 $ mosaik evaluate --help